 Dan arrived shortly after their set time, and painfully walked to his seat at the table.
 The doctor focused on his gait and the clear pain shown on his face.
 By the time Dan was able to sit down, the doctor apologized and told Dan he would need to have him walk paces in front of the camera once again.

 Between the evaluation of his gait, as well as the X-rays obtained here in the states, Dr. Almeda was able to identify the issue.
 He asked if Dan had ever been able to cross his legs or sit cross legged on the floor.
 Dan replied that he had never been able to do so, not even as a child.
-Dan was stunned because on one had ever asked him that before.
+Dan was stunned because no one had ever asked him that before.
 Dr. Almeda identified the issue as Femoroacetabular Impingement (FAI).
-Dan then asked the doctor when he thought the other hip would need surgery, to which the doctor replied, “NEVER!”.
+Dan then asked the doctor when he thought the other hip would need surgery, to which the doctor replied, “NEVER!”
 The impingement was only in the right hip, and the left hip showed no signs of needing repair.
-(Note - this doctor was using the same scans taken as Akron doctor.)
+(Note - this doctor was using the same scans taken as the Akron doctor.)

 When asked about his pain level on a standard 1-10 scale, Dan replied that his pain was at a 12.
 Dr. Almeda then informed Dan that he was a candidate because his level of pain matched what the doctor saw on the scan.
 The doctor then asked Dan why it had taken him so long to seek medical treatment to resolve his discomfort.
-Dan’s reply was, “Fear and cost.”
+Dan’s reply was “Fear and cost.”
 The doctor then replied that money should never be the reason someone is robbed of the finest quality of life they deserve.
 Dan knew this was the guy to resolve his issue.
 Dr. Almeda agreed that since Dan was cleared of all possible infections, he qualified as a patient at the facility.

 Traveling Outside the U.S. for Medical Treatment